Developer: Red Company/Hudson Soft Publisher: Hudson Soft Released: 1993 Genre: Shooter

 Lords of Thunder was a showcase for the hardware in 1993 and that still applies today.
 Although it covers the usual tropes such as a forest, an ice covered wasteland and fiery volcano the art direction and visual variety stand out.
 The game shifts a large number of sprites big and small and rarely ever slows down.
 Indeed, many of the standard enemies could even pass as bosses in similar titles.
 The actual end level bosses are the game’s visual treat.
 These screen filling bad asses sport original designs that belie the game’s setting.

 The element that probably garnered the most attention though is the game’s soundtrack.
 This is one of the most bitching heavy metal soundtracks to ever grace a video game.
 While metal isn’t my cup of tea the music is pretty incredible.
-It’s kind of odd to hear these heavy guitar riffs in a fantasy shooter with dragons and knights yet it never feels out of place.
+It is kind of odd to hear these heavy guitar riffs in a fantasy shooter with dragons and knights yet it never feels out of place.

 In Closing